thirumurthis/Learnings/Azure_databricks_python/Spark_local_install_jupyterLab_venv.md

+### Spark:
-Spark: INCLUDING local installation via PySpark
+  - Below will be local installation via PySpark.

-  PySpark is a python API for spark
+  - `PySpark` is a python API for Spark

-  spark is not a programming language. it is a library that can be used to write programming
+  - **Spark** is not a programming language, it is a library that can be used to write program.

-  pyspark allows you to write phyton based data processing applications that execute on distributed cluster in parallel
+  - `pyspark` allows you to write phyton based data processing applications that execute on distributed cluster in parallel.

-  Apache Spark is an anlytical processing enging for large powerful distributed data processing and also machine learning applications.
+  - `Apache Spark` is an analytical processing enging for large powerful distributed data processing and also machine learning applications.

-  Apache spark architecture:
+### Apache spark architecture:

-   Apache Spark works on Master - Slave architecture
+ - Apache Spark works on Master - Slave architecture
-    Where master node is referred as "Driver"
+   - Where master node is referred as __"Driver"__
-    The slave nodes are referred as "Worker"
+   - The slave nodes are referred as __"Worker"__

-   When running a application,
+   - When running a application,
-   a Spark session creates a Spark context which is the entry point
+     -A `Spark session` creates a `Spark context` which is the entry point.

-   Resources on worker nodes are managed by Cluster Manager
+   - Resources on worker nodes are managed by Cluster Manager

 ```
 Spark Application
    Spark Driver                                          Worker Node1 (Spark Executor)
    spark session    --------   Master Node      ------   Worker Node2 (Spark Executor)
    spark context               Cluster Manager
 ```

- The Resource and Cluster Manager
+#### The Resource and Cluster Manager

- companies relies on a resource management system such as Apache YARN, Mesos or in Spark standalone mode.
+  - Companies relies on a resource management system such as Apache YARN, Mesos or in Spark standalone mode.

- Two main components of resource manager are cluster manager and worker
+  - Two main components of __resource manager__ are **cluster manager** and **worker**.

- Cluster manager knows where the workers are located, how much memory and cpu each worker has
+ - `Cluster manager` knows where the `workers` are located, how much `memory` and `cpu` each worker has.

- When running a spark program, the cluster manager determines how many worker nodes will be required, how much memory(RAM) and cpu required on each worker node to run the program
+ - When running a spark program, the `cluster manager` determines how many `worker nodes` will be required, how much memory(RAM) and cpu required on each worker node to run the program

- The Spark driver
+#### Spark driver:
   - this is central coordinator of Spark application
   - this interacts with the cluster manager, to figure out which machine to run the program logic on.
   - this requests the cluster manager to launch a spark executor to do the processing on worker nodes
   - this creates a Spark session (which created spark context) which then executes Spark configuraton to allocate required API's for your application (API - allocation of required tools)

-The Spark Executor:
+#### Spark Executor:
   - is a process, which does the actual logic on the worker nodes.

-unified Stack:
+#### Unified Stack:

-The spark unified stack is built on top of a Spark Core.
+  - The spark unified stack is built on top of a Spark Core.

-The Spark core, provides all necessary functionality o manage and run distributed applications such as scheduling and fault tolerance.
+  - The __Spark core__, provides all necessary functionality to manage and run distributed applications such as scheduling and fault tolerance.

 ```
 Spark SQL     Spark Streaming               MLib      GraphX
                (real-time process)

                 Spark core

      Standalone Scheduler    YARN    Mesos

+# read above as layers or levels
 ```

-Spark can work with data formats such as CSV,JSON, Avro, ORC, Parquet.
+ - `Spark` can work with data formats such as `CSV`, `JSON`, `Avro`, `ORC`, `Parquet`.
-Can read data into dataframe, using pure sql syntax
+ - Can read data into `dataframe`, using pure sql syntax

-Spark streaming:
+#### Spark streaming:
-  ablitiy to process real-time data, data can be injected from Apache kafka, flume, twitter, etc.
+  - this is ablitiy to process real-time data, data can be injected from Apache kafka, flume, twitter, etc.

 -------------
 Installing Spark:
-Step 1:
+##### Step 1:
   - Install the Java (latest java jdk 15 from oracle)
-  - Set the JAVA_HOME environment variable, so the SPARK can identify java and include it in path (if needed) Step 2:
+  - Set the JAVA_HOME environment variable, so the SPARK can identify java and include it in path (if needed)

+##### Step 2:
   - Spark has a dependency to hadoop.
      - It is difficult to setup the hadoop.
      - we can trick Spark, that we have a hadoop cluster is installed and available.